maithedung/Sushi_App_Python_Flask/README.md

 ### DELETE

-This is accessed from the `Add Recipe` page as a button option, similar functionality to the `update` button.
+This is accessed from viewing a recipe that the author has created, (found by searching it in the search bar or finding it listed on the whole list of recipes it appears in order of insertion, usually this would be at the end of the list) and pressed more info on similar functionality to the `update` button.
 If a user presses the delete button there is a flash message warning beforehand.
 The code is handled with `forms.py` Similar logic to that described for *update one*, here it is `recipes_db.delete_one({...etc` in`app.py`.
 On successful deletion the user is returned to the homepage.

 #### Other Features
 A `logout` feature is available on the navbar and allows the logged in user to logout of their current session, which will create a redirect to the homepage. `Views`: Shows in incremental value the number of times a full recipe page is called.